Dispensary

 Dispensary is open daily Monday-Friday, 08:00-13:00 and 14:00-18:30.
 NB The Dispensary is closed 1-2pm.
 Please allow 3 working days (72 hours) for repeat prescription requests.
 Patients will be sent a text message when their medication is ready for collection.

-The Department of Health and Social Care (DHSC) has announced that from 1 May 2024, the NHS prescription charge will increase to £9.90 per prescription item (note: some items may incur more than one charge).
+The Department of Health and Social Care (DHSC) has announced that the NHS prescription charge will remain unchanged at £9.90 per prescription item (note: some items may incur more than one charge).

-From May 1, the cost of a three-month PPC will become £32.05, whilst a 12-month PPC is increasing to £114.50.
+The cost of a three-month PPC is £32.05, whilst a 12-month PPC is £114.50.
 PPCs offer savings for those needing any four or more prescription items in three months, or 12 or more items in a year.

-The HRT PPC will also increase to £19.80.
-An up-to-date list of HRT medicines covered by the PPC is available online
+The HRT PPC remains at £19.80.
+An up-to-date list of HRT medicines covered by the PPC is available online.

 Date published: 18th June, 2021